PuaChris/24-hr-thermometer-challenge/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-## Interviewee Notes:
-- Omitted testing as it is not expected of me and would increase the amount of time for me to complete the challenge
-- Omitted extra security checking for API usage + extra status checks and use cases
-- Had a question about what is considered for a rocket to be "reused" (see `controller.ts, line 71` for more details)

-# Official Challenge requirements below:

-We provide our frontend engineering candidates a challenge to showcase their abilities by implementing a basic web application that requests information from a REST API.
-This is meant to demonstrate your knowledge of not only best practices for frontend development, but also your knowledge of javascript/typescript and the chosen framework.

-## Rules

-- Do not copy and paste solutions from the web if you encounter any, although using a search engine is perfectly fine.
-- You should spend around 2 hours total on this challenge, however if it takes longer that's perfectly fine!
-We don't want you spending all of your free time on it however, so try and timebox yourself to less than 3 hours.
-- Use any frontend framework you are familiar with.
-You're allowed to use tools such a create-react-app to bootstrap the project as well.
-Note: we use Typescript & React at Perpetua.
-- Feel free to include any packages you feel help you with your solution.
-But you must be able to justify why you included them.

 ## Goal

 Using SpaceX's [open API](https://docs.spacexdata.com/ ), we want you to build a simple web app that is able to list Rocket Launches, along with the ability to click into a Launch for additional information on the rocket.
-For reference, check out the included [video](solution.mov).
-Note that styles in the video may be slightly different from what is described below.

 In the list, we would like to see the following for each launch:
     - The patch image